-We get lots of calls from people in their mid-twenties, the thirties and even older wondering if it is too late to learn to drive.
+We get lots of calls from people learning to drive when older, who are in their mid-twenties, the thirties and even older over 50s, wondering if it is too late to learn to drive.
 They need a driving licence ASAP.

 Most of them tried learning to drive when the were 17 or 18 years old but it didn’t work out for them.
 They then had to go to university, ran out of money for the lessons or just didn’t get on with their driving instructor at that time.
 These calls come mostly from the cities with good transport links, notably London.